PSG leaves for tour of Japan without talisman Mbappé amid contract dispute | Sports-Games

 - France

-Paris Saint-Germain left for its pre-season tour of Japan on Saturday without talismanic striker Kylian Mbappé, whose future at the club looks increasingly uncertain amid an ongoing contract dispute.
+Paris Saint-Germain left for its preseason tour of Japan on Saturday without talismanic striker Kylian Mbappé, whose future at the club looks uncertain amid a contract dispute.

 Mbappé has already told the club he won't trigger a 12-month extension on his contract, but said he would start this coming season with the French champion.
-PSG left the France forward out of its 29-man squad for the Japan tour.
+PSG left the France forward out of its 29-man squad for the Japan tour, which features matches against Saudi team Al Nassr, Japanese team Cerezo Osaka and Champions League runner-up Inter Milan.

+Mbappé stepped out of a van to greet a handful of waiting PSG fans after a brief training session on Saturday at the club's training complex in the Paris suburb of Poissy.
+He looked in good spirits, smiling as he posed for photos and signed autographs with security officials standing nearby, but made no comment about his ongoing situation.

 The 24-year-old Mbappé wrote to tell PSG of his plans last month.
-News of the letter immediately sparked a transfer frenzy that saw Mbappé linked again with Real Madrid, which had offered 180 million euros ($190 million) for the striker in 2021.
+News of the letter immediately sparked a transfer frenzy that saw Mbappé linked again with Real Madrid, which offered 180 million euros (USD190 million) for the striker in 2021.

 Having seen teammate Lionel Messi leave for Inter Miami after not taking up an option for an extra year, PSG does not want Mbappé leaving as a free agent to Madrid, or anywhere else.